 We realize this may all be very confusing, so if you’d like to speak to an expert on how to maximize aid or cash flow, please reach out for a free consultation with one of our college financial planners:

-5. Private College vs. Public College
+6. Private College vs. Public College

-6. “Negotiate” with Colleges
+8. “Negotiate” with Colleges

 I put the word negotiate in quotes here because the stewards of higher education do not want the perception that this is a business transaction.
 So, don’t use the word negotiate.

-If your financial circumstances have changed after you filed the FAFSA, then you can submit a request for Professional Judgement to the college, explain your situation, and see if they would reconsider your financial aid package.
+If your financial circumstances have changed after you filed the FAFSA, then you can submit a request for Professional Judgement to the college, explain your situation, and see if they will reconsider your financial aid package.

 Things that constitute a change would be if your parent lost their job, died, or became disabled.
 The financial aid office would have the final say in this, but it does not hurt to reach out.
-This is a formal process, but each college may have their own instructions for how you submit your info.
+This is a formal process, but each college may have its own instructions for how you submit your info.

-8. Loans
+10. Loans

 Lastly, I would say that if you still have a sizeable college funding gap and you have to take student loans for college, be wary of the Parent Plus Loan option that comes bundled in many college financial offers.
-It has a higher interest rate and higher fees than direct unsubsidized and subsidized federal loans and sometimes even loans on the private market.
+It has a higher interest rate and higher fees than direct federal loans and sometimes even loans on the private market.
 The added danger of Parent Plus Loans is that you can access funds up to the cost of attendance for college with relative ease.

 While private loans should be your last resort, there are many loan options out there from private lenders that come at a lower interest rate than the Parent Plus Loans if the parents have good credit.
 Check out Sallie Mae, Commonbond, or Simple Tuition.